-The estate is located in the municipality of Preignac in the area Sauterne
+The estate is located in the Preignac municipality in the area Sauterne

 the Sauternes part was classified as "Deuxième Cru Classé".

-The vineyards with a total of 56 hectares are half in Sauternes and Graves.
-The vineyards with 28 hectares in Sauterne
+Half of the vineyards with a total of 56 hectares are in Sauternes and Graves.
+The vineyards covering 28 hectares Sauterne

-are planted with Semillon (69%), Sauvignon Blanc (28%) and Muscadelle (3%).
-The long-lived noble sweet wine is aged 20 to 24 months in one-third new oak barrels.
+are planted with Sémillon (69%), Sauvignon Blanc (28%) and Muscadelle (3%).
+The long-lasting noble sweet wine is aged for 20 to 24 months in one third new barriques.
 The second wine is called "Château de Sainte-Hélène".
 The vineyards in the municipality of Toulenne in the area Graves

 are not classified and cover 28 hectares, of which three hectares are planted with red wines.
-The red wine "Château de Cardaillan" is blended from Merlot and Cabernet Sauvignon (each 50%) and aged for 12 to 18 months in 100% new oak barrels.
-The white wine "M. de Malle ”is made from Sémillon and Sauvignon Blanc (each 50%) and aged for six to nine months in one-third new barriques.
+The red wine "Château de Cardaillan" is blended from Merlot and Cabernet Sauvignon (50% each) and aged in 100% new barriques for 12 to 18 months.
+The white wine "M. de Malle ”is made from the Sémillon and Sauvignon Blanc (50% each) and matures for six to nine months in one-third new barriques.